 The Drawing below shows a larger apartment with several Multipoint detectors.
-The apartment should be cabled on its own zone and the Alarm Confirmation Alarm should be set to operate in a Zonal manner, so that all persons within the apartment are alerted.
+The apartment should be cabled on its own zone and the Alarm Confirmation Alarm should be set to operate the sounders in a

+Zonal manner, so that all persons within the apartment are alerted, this is done by setting DIL switch 2 to OFF.